MirkoC/dontgogo/_posts/2015-08-11-why-dont-goto-space.md

-Stay tunded for my first technical blog post, I hope it will come soon.
+Stay tuned for my first technical blog post, I hope it will come soon.